The Pultrusion Report | Tencom

 One of the primary thermodynamic benefits of pultruded fiberglass is its excellent insulation capabilities.
 Unlike metals such as steel or aluminum, fiberglass does not conduct heat efficiently, making it an ideal material for applications where thermal resistance is crucial.
 This property reduces energy consumption in buildings by preventing heat transfer through windows, doors, and structural elements:

-Energy Efficiency: Pultruded fiberglass's low thermal conductivity helps maintain stable indoor temperatures, reducing the need for heating or cooling.
-This is particularly advantageous in applications like window frames, where thermal bridging can significantly impact energy efficiency.
+• Energy Efficiency: Pultruded fiberglass's low thermal conductivity helps maintain stable indoor temperatures, reducing the need for heating or cooling.
+This is particularly advantageous in applications such as window frames, where thermal bridging can significantly reduce energy efficiency.

-Passive House Standards: Fiberglass windows and doors are often used in passive house constructions due to their ability to meet stringent energy efficiency criteria.
+• Passive House Standards: Fiberglass windows and doors are often used in passive house construction due to their ability to meet stringent energy-efficiency criteria.
 By providing a barrier to heat loss, they contribute to a building's overall energy performance.

 Dimensional Stability